Techniques for Creative Problem Solving in Libraries

 The course will culminate in you taking a work problem or issue you are currently dealing with and developing a plan of action using the 6-step Productive Thinking Model and your newly learned creative problem solving skills.
 The instructor will work closely with you on the development of your plan offering guidance and feedback throughout the process.

 Annie Downey currently serves as the Director of Research Services at the Reed College Library, in Portland OR.
-She is the former Head of Research and Instructional Services at the University of North Texas, where she also served as Manager of the Instruction Unit, Outreach Librarian, Reference and Instruction Librarian, and a Graduate Library Assistant.
 She is in the dissertation phase of her PhD in Higher Education at UNT, where the focus of her research is critical information literacy.
-She also teaches Academic Libraries at Texas Woman's University School of Library and Information Science.
+She has written and presented on information literacy, K-20 library instruction, active teaching techniques, assessment, and academic library administration.
 Interview with Annie Downey